 Current Organization: AKS Consulting Space

-Role at current organization: Founder & CEO
+Role at current organization: Co-founder and Project Manager

 Social Issues that you have worked with: Gender equality, Industry, innovation and infrastructure, Quality education